Partnership and Community Collaboration: Managing by Network

 • Strengthen an internal and external network of individuals and organizations to advance the mission of the agency.

-• Demonstrate professional competence in applying best practices for partnership and community collaboration with partners, stakeholders and the public.
+• Demonstrate professional competence in applying best practices for partnership, community collaboration, and Tribal consultation.

-• Apply social science concepts and practices to support relevance and resilience in partnering and collaboration.
+• Apply social science concepts and practices to support relevance and resilience in building, maintaining, and sustaining partner networks.

 Competency Addressed: